 - Most states require that you amend your DBA filing if your legal business information changes.
 This includes your business address, legal name, change in officers, etc.

-How much does it cost to file a DBA?
+How much does it cost to file a DBA name?

 The cost to set up a DBA varies by state, county, city, and business structure.
 In general, you will end up spending from $10 to $100 on registering your DBA.

-How to file a DBA in any U.S. state or territory
+How to file a DBA name in any U.S. state or territory

 Here’s a useful starting point to file a DBA, with insights, FAQs, links, and state requirements to help you file a DBA in any U.S. state or territory.

 Your business name is a valuable asset.
-A DBA can be a key part of your business strategy.
-Just be sure to properly research the requirements in the state in which you operate and register a DBA at the earliest opportunity.
+A DBA filing can be a key part of your business strategy.
+Just be sure to properly research the requirements in the state in which you operate and register your business as DBA at the earliest opportunity.